 Students should meet with an academic advisor prior to enrolling in an internship to ensure the course is a part of their individualized plan of study.

-For more information on internship opportunities, please send an email to: Marcus Williams, the Experiential Learning Coordinator at marcus.williams@ucf.edu.
+For more information, please send an email to: Marcus Williams at marcus.williams@ucf.edu..